A half-normal distribution scheme for generating functions

-In the first case, again the key idea is to use the coefficient asymptotics for the product of a singular and an analytic function \cite[Theorem VI.12]{flaj09}.
-In particular for $\delta \neq 0$ only $W(z)$ is singular at the dominant singularity.
-Hence, the coefficient asymptotics is given by its asymptotic expansion times the other functions evaluated at $z=\rho_1$.
+In the first case, $\delta \neq 0$, we use the coefficient asymptotics for the product of a singular and an analytic function \cite[Theorem VI.12]{flaj09}.
+This method requires the evaluation of the analytic function $B(z)$ at the singularity $z=\rho_1$.
+Applying Lemma~\ref{lem:u1rho1} we compute